seamlessaccess/SeamlessAccess-web/content/about/_index.md

 heroBackground: 'images/hero_about.jpg'
 ---

+# SeamlessAccess.org is

-SeamlessAccess.org is a service designed to help foster a more streamlined online access experience when using scholarly collaboration tools, information resources, and shared research infrastructure.
+a service designed to help foster a more streamlined online access experience when using scholarly collaboration tools, information resources, and shared research infrastructure.
 The direction and implementation come from the RA21 Initiative, a joint project of the International Association of STM Publishers and the National Information Standards Organization.
 While the origin of the effort was in the scholarly publishing and library communities, the applicability of SeamlessAccess is for all parties that want to use federated identity as part of their authentication and authorization workflows.

-The service promotes digital authentication elveragin an existing single-sign-on infrastructure through one’s home institution, while maintaining an environment that protects personal data and privacy.
+The service promotes digital authentication leveraging an existing single-sign-on infrastructure through one’s home institution, while maintaining an environment that protects personal data and privacy.

+## SeamlessAccess Guiding Principles

 The Guiding Principles for SeamlessAccess.org continue from the [RA21 project](https://ra21.org/index.php/what-is-ra21/):